-Everyone loves a good tuna noodle casserole, right?
-Well this Gourmet Tuna Casserole recipe forgoes the canned soup version and ramps up the flavors with sauteed mushrooms, fresh peas and a crunchy sourdough breadcrumb topping.
+Everyone loves a good casserole, right?
+Well, this recipe forgoes the canned soup version and ramps up the flavors with sauteed mushrooms, fresh peas, and a crunchy sourdough breadcrumb topping.

 Gourmet Tuna Casserole